Sharp scattering threshold for the cubic-quintic NLS in the focusing-focusing regime: Extinction of the minimal blow-up solution

 \item[(ii)] The center function $x(t)$ obeys the decay condition $x(t)=o(t)$ as $t\to\infty$. \end{itemize} \end{lemma}

-\begin{proof}[Proof of Theorem \ref{main theorem 1}] We will show the contradiction that the minimal blow-up solution $u_c$ given by Lemma \ref{category 0 and 1} is equal to zero, which will finally imply Theorem \ref{main theorem 1}.
+\begin{proof1} We will show the contradiction that the minimal blow-up solution $u_c$ given by Lemma \ref{category 0 and 1} is equal to zero, which will finally imply Theorem \ref{main theorem 1}.
 Let $\chi$ be a smooth radial cut-off function satisfying